wp-plugins/active-directory-integration/readme.txt

 == Changelog ==

 = 1.1.7 =
+* FIX: Not all options are stored in multisite environments.
+(Thanks to Mike Jones for the bug report.)
 * FIX: Styles and scripts not always loaded when needed.
+Now the ADI status is visible again.
-* MIN: Logo wasn't loaded.
+* FIX: Logo wasn't loaded.
-* MIN: Updated the logo and the ADI icon on the users page.
+* UPD: Updated the logo and the ADI icon on the users page.

+Sorry, 1.1.6 was a real bad release.

 = 1.1.6 =
 * UPD: Multisite Support updated.
 Centralized settings for all blogs.
 (Issue #0070.
 Thanks to William Earnhardt for his work.)